-I mentioned earlier that this is something that you should be doing, but if you have a VA, who is capable, go for it.
-This should; however, be the least of your sourcing priorities as far as VAs go.
+I mentioned earlier that this is something that you should do, but if you have a VA who is capable, go for it.
+This should, however, be the least of your sourcing priorities as far as VAs go.
 You should be a better fit for this sort of work.

 a.
 Site Specific (Alibaba, thomasnet.com etc)

 b.
 Finding and contacting suppliers.